ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 To avoid abuse by bad actors, reporting addresses generally have to be inside the domains about which reports are requested.
-In order to accommodate special cases such as a need to get reports about domains that cannot actually receive mail, {#verifying-external-destinations} describes a DNS-based mechanism for verifying approved external reporting.
+In order to accommodate special cases such as a need to get reports about domains that cannot actually receive mail, (#verifying-external-destinations) describes a DNS-based mechanism for verifying approved external reporting.

 The obvious consideration here is an increased DNS load against